Family Food on the Table

 P.S.
 You can sign up for my free e-newsletter and get my free e-cookbook with 10 easy weeknight dinners!

 P.P.S.
-This is my favorite potato scrubber (and it’s less than $5!)
+This is my favorite potato scrubber (and it's cheap!)

-These "baked" potatoes come out perfectly fluffy and tender every time!
+These quick and easy microwave potatoes come out perfectly fluffy and tender every time!
+They're great for a fast side dish!

 Ingredients